NewDefectus/defasm/core/README.md

 * `symbols` - a map from a symbol name to the symbol's definition (if it exists) and its references

 `AssemblyState` has 6 methods:
 * `compile` - usually assembles a given string of source code and discards the previous state; however, it can also be configured to replace parts of the code and update the state appropriately.
+This is done by passing a `Range` object to the configuration parameter (see below).
 The assembler aims to perform as few recompilations as possible, so you can rest assured this function is quite efficient.
 * `secondPass` - performs a second pass on the state, resolving symbol references and reporting errors.
 You typically won't need to use this (it's called automatically after `compile` unless configured otherwise with `doSecondPass`); it's available in case you wish to make multiple changes at once before executing the second pass, which is more efficient.
 * `dump` - creates a `Buffer` containing the bytes of all the instructions, one after the other.
 * `line` - creates a `Range` object that spans a given line (useful for replacing/inserting lines in `compile`)
-* `iterate` - iterates over the instructions using a given callback, passing the instruction's line as a second parameter (note that if an instruction spans multiple lines, it will be called once for each line).
+* `iterate` - iterates over the instructions using a given callback, passing the instruction's line as a second parameter (for instructions that span multiple lines, this will be their first line).
 * `bytesPerLine` - iterate over each line in the program using a given callback, sending an array of Uint8Arrays (one per instruction) and a line number.
 Data directives spanning multiple lines may be sent multiple times.
 Empty instructions and lines are skipped.

 The package also exports a `Range` class, which is used within the compiler to keep track of each instruction's span.
 A `Range` object may be passed to the `compile` method of `AssemblyState` to specify the range in the code to replace.
 It can be created using the constructor, which receives the range's start index and length in characters, or using `AssemblyState`'s `line` method described above.